godfather-ace/EXL_SAS_19thMay-30thMay/Data/Industry_Relevant_Datasets/README.md

 ### Description
 The Retail/Consumer dataset represents transactional data from a retail store.
 Each record includes details such as Transaction_ID, Customer_ID, Product_Category, and Product_Price.
 Demographic features like Gender, Age, and Store_Region are included along with purchase-specific data such as Quantity, Discount_Applied, Payment_Method, and Purchase_Date.
 Additionally, customer feedback is captured through Customer_Satisfaction_Score and Repeat_Customer status.
 This dataset is suitable for predictive modeling tasks such as customer retention, satisfaction analysis, and sales forecasting.

+## Data 5 - Loan (loan_default.csv)
+### Description
+This dataset captures information about personal loan applicants, including their age, income, employment length, home ownership, and credit history.
+It also includes details about the loan itself, such as purpose, amount, interest rate, grade, and status.
+The dataset helps in analyzing creditworthiness and loan default risk.